 A?good catchable company name is very valuable, but many people start dreaming about their face on the cover of Fortune magazines instead of building the idea first.

 Just use a simple, amusing code-name

-I come from a family where both my mom and my dad had or are running their own companies.
+I come from a family where both my mom and my dad had or are running their companies.
 I guess being self-employed kind of runs in my blood.
-Although I have had a couple of jobs in the past, most of my professional career I have been self-employed in Denmark, Spain and now in USA.
+Although I have had a couple of jobs in the past, most of my professional career, I have been self-employed in Denmark, Spain and now in the USA.

 I was wrong of course

 Not only was I wrong, but there was an additional benefit that I did not realize until years later.
 The branding value.